Fr0sT-Brutal/awesome-pascal/README.md

 * [Castalia-Delphi-Parser](https://github.com/jacobthurman/Castalia-Delphi-Parser).
 These files make up a hand-written high speed parser for the Object Pascal dialect known as "Delphi".
 The original work was done by Martin Waldenburg in the late 1990s, and the project was abandoned sometime before 2003, when I found the code and began working on it.
 I have kept it updated as necessary to work with my project, called "Castalia".

-## System
+## Memory managers
-*Low-level helper stuff: memory, threading etc*
+*Libraries that implement dynamic memory allocation*

 * [FastMM](https://github.com/pleriche/FastMM4).
 Lightning fast replacement memory manager for Embarcadero Delphi Win32 and Win64 applications that is not prone to memory fragmentation, and supports shared memory without the use of external .DLL files.
 // *Used as stock memory manager since 2006 but in simplified version.
 Provides powerful memory leak/corruption detection instruments.*

+* [ScaleMM](https://github.com/andremussche/scalemm).
+Fast scaling memory manager for Delphi

+* [BrainMM](https://github.com/d-mozulyov/BrainMM).
+Extremely fast memory manager for Delphi.
+// Advanced memory allocation functions for faster aligned operations.

+## System
+*Low-level helper stuff: memory, threading etc*

 * [OmniThreadLibrary](https://github.com/gabr42/OmniThreadLibrary).
 Simple to use threading library for Delphi.
 // *Easy integration of async processes in your app*

-* [ScaleMM](https://github.com/andremussche/scalemm).
-Fast scaling memory manager for Delphi

 * [Delphi Detours Library](https://github.com/mahdisafsafi/delphi-detours-library).
 Library allowing you to hook Delphi functions and object methods and Windows API functions.
 It provides an easy way to insert and remove hook.
 // *Supports x64, calling original functions, multi hooks, COM/Interfaces/win32api, object methods hooking, fully thread-safe, Delphi 7/2005-2010/XE-XE7 & Lazarus/FPC, 64 bit address is supported.*